Drug and Alcohol Rehab

 Professional rehabs also offer different “levels” of benefits and services.
 Although all treatment programs strive to provide competent and comprehensive addiction treatment services, executive rehabs generally include luxury features not often found in traditional programs.
 Some executive rehabs offer high-end luxury services such as spa treatments, meditation classes, yoga, gourmet chefs, and larger, more spacious private accommodations.

-Another notable benefit to professional rehabs is fewer patients.
+Another notable benefit to a professional rehab is fewer patients.
 Because professional rehabs cater to the executive population, fewer patients often attend these programs, allowing for lower staff-to-patient ratios.
-This ensures the treatment staff can provide more individualized and more personalized care for each patient.
+This ensures the treatment staff can provide more individualized and personalized care for each patient.

 Pick up the phone, fill out a form or chat with us below to get started on your free consultation and treatment assessment.

 Once you reach a Findlay Recovery Center treatment coordinator, we will do a simple pre-assessment to make sure we’re a good fit for you.

 Our caring treatment advisors will help plan travel & anything else you need before you enter our drug rehab program in Ohio!

 Most Major Health Insurance Will Help Pay For Treatment.